MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- ConfigureEdgeRedirectChannel-Description-Begin -->
 <!-- Description-Source-ADMX -->
 Enables you to configure up to three versions of Microsoft Edge to open a redirected site (in order of preference).
 Use this policy if your environment is configured to redirect sites from Internet Explorer 11 to Microsoft Edge.
-If any of the chosen versions are not installed on the device, that preference will be bypassed.
+If any of the chosen versions aren't installed on the device, that preference will be bypassed.

 If both the Windows Update for the next version of Microsoft Edge* and Microsoft Edge Stable channel are installed, the following behaviors occur: